The reasons why some prayers may fail.

 Now, when we are in these sorts of personal circumstances, we can definitely engage with God and ask him to assist us in these “hard times“.
 He is always there, to support us with his love, and can lift us from most any ‘mire’ we may find ourselves in.
 This particularly applies to giving us emotional strength so as to cope.

 There are definitely potential causes for the failure of prayers.
-So it pays to analyse them before we ask.
+So it pays to analyse them before we ask God.

-And bear in mind too that prayers can at times be answered, and just be overlooked by us.
-In some cases, for example, we may receive genuine/ real answers from God that differ from what we expected.
+Remember too that prayers can at times be answered, and just be overlooked by us.
+In some cases, for example, we may receive genuine/ real answers from God that differ a lot from what we expected.

-So, please continue to the next article, “Prayers Unanswered”.
-It is the final article in this “Prayers of request” subsection of the website.
+And prayers, that certainly seemed justified to us, can at times be genuinely unanswered by God for a good reason.
+So, please continue to the next article, “Dealing with unanswered prayers”.
+It is the final article in this “Praying for things” subsection of the website.